DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Add reporting functionality

-The [XAF Reports module](https://docs.devexpress.com/eXpressAppFramework/113591/shape-export-print-data/reports/reports-v2-module-overview?p=netframework) is a [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml) feature that you can use to easily integrate [DevExpress Reports](https://www.devexpress.com/subscriptions/reporting/) into your backend Web API service.
-Skip this step if you are using the Web API service as a part of the _DevExpress .NET App Security Library_ & Web API service free offer.
+The [XAF Reports module](https://docs.devexpress.com/eXpressAppFramework/113591/shape-export-print-data/reports/reports-v2-module-overview?p=netframework) ships as part of the DevExpress [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml).
+You can use it to easily integrate [DevExpress Reports](https://www.devexpress.com/subscriptions/reporting/) into your backend Web API service.
+You can skip this step if you do not own the DevExpress Universal Subscription.

-Follow the steps below to create and initialize a report:
+To create and initialize a report:

 1. Add a DevExpress Report component using the Visual Studio New Item wizard.
 2. Drag and drop a `CollectionDataSource` component from the Visual Studio toolbox and change its `ObjectTypeName` to `WebAPI.BusinessObjects.Post`.